The ministry of BVSA focuses primarily on two things:

-BVSA's ministry model allows us to connect deeply with each Rhino.
+BVSA's Academy model allows us to connect deeply with each Rhino.
 Most of our boys enter the Academy around the age of 10 and graduate around the age of 18, giving them approximately 8 years in the program.
 This gives us ample time to share the gospel, teach the Bible, and disciple those that come to faith in Christ.
-Our prayer is that during these critical years, as the gospel is preached and young men come to faith, generational cycles of sin and darkness will be broken.
+Our prayer is that during these critical years, as the gospel is preached, young men come to faith, and are discipled to maturity.

 Bible Teaching & Discipleship

 Loving relationships must be formed in order for discipleship to work.
 At BVSA we open our lives, families, and homes to the boys.
 They watch our families function on a daily basis and see firsthand the example of a Christian home.
 We love and care for them as if they are our own.

 Each academy has a lead pastor, and uses a rotation of bible teachers, according to the missionaries and staff we have available.
 Opening the Bible and talking about faith and life have led to some of the sweetest moments in BVSA history.
 Our greatest joy is to see hearts softened, the bondage of sin broken, and lives surrendered to Christ!

 Sports provide powerful teaching opportunities.
 Intense sports training also builds trust between teammates, coaches, and support staff.
 With that trust in place, the time off the field becomes much more meaningful.

 The coaching staff at our Rhino FC academies have high standards on the field.
 We aim to compete at a high level, and are committed to training.
 Our teams may come from an unknown village of extreme poverty, but over time can gain the reputation as a high-level futbol club, bringing a true sense of pride to their village.

 Teams from our Rhinos FC Academies have played in tournaments all around Central America and the USA.
 Several Rhinos have gone on to play NCAA soccer (Div I, Div II, and NAIA) in the USA, as well as professionally in Guatemala and Honduras.